algoldst/thesis/index.md

 Importantly, the above circuit uses +12V and 0V, and **not** -12V, for powering the comparator.
 This is important because it shifts the point of symmetry for the hysteretic window from 0V to 6V.

  You should recognize the hysteretic comparator circuit from before.
-As noted in the previous section, the change in power to +12V/0V alters $V_{comp,low}, altering the trip points.
+As noted in the previous section, the change in power to +12V/0V alters $V_{comp,low}$ and affects the trip points.
 However, with the bias point set at 6V, the voltage divider in the positive feedback path is once again symmetric, so trip points are evenly spaced about 6V.

  It may take a bit more time to process how the new circuitry creates an oscillator, but you already know everything you need to understand it.